euguilhermegirardi/Flux-with-Redux-Architecture-ReactJS/README.md

 To start the application you must run: npm install, yarn start

-User can remove and add a 'new todo'.
+The user can remove an item or/and add a "Study React!" item in the ToDo list.